-These five elements reside in the form of tridoshas that is Vata, Pitta, Kapha in human body.
-So, there is a unique blend of these tridoshas for everyone which is called as prakriti or body type of the person.
+These five elements reside in the form of tridoshas that is Vata, Pitta, and Kapha in the human body.
+So, there is a unique blend of these tri doshas for everyone which is called Prakriti or the body type of the person.
 Prakriti is decided by determining your dominant dosha which is based on a set of physical and mental traits.
 Any imbalance in any of the dosha forms a disease.
-Though the symptoms are seen now, the imbalance is happening since a long time.
+Though the symptoms are seen now, the imbalance is happening for a long time.

-All the ayurvedic treatments are individualistic and based on the root cause of the disease that is imbalance of the doshas.
-Beyond taking the synthetic medication to treat the symptoms lets prevent the disease at the source.
+All the ayurvedic treatments are individualistic and based on the root cause of the disease which is the imbalance of the doshas.
+Beyond taking synthetic medication to treat the symptoms let’s prevent the disease at the source.

-How does the Ayurveda treatments work for thyroid problems?
+How do the Ayurveda treatments work for thyroid problems?

 Pitta dosha imbalance is the main cause of thyroid issues.

-For example: The metabolism function of the thyroid gland is related to agni (fire element) that is again maintained by pitta dosha.
-Metabolism is affected in thyroid issues leading to various problems like indigestion, constipation, weight gain/loss respectively in hypothyroidism and hyperthyroidism.
+For example, The metabolism function of the thyroid gland is related to Agni (fire element) which is again maintained by pitta dosha.
+Metabolism is affected by thyroid issues leading to various problems like indigestion, constipation, and weight gain/loss respectively in hypothyroidism and hyperthyroidism.

-What are the Ayurveda treatments that are usually offered to thyroid problems?
+What are the Ayurveda treatments that are usually offered for thyroid problems?